btswann11/CSE550/test-plans/security-tests.md

  The text entered into the text box is the same as the untranslated message.

  ### Test _: User cannot send files, pictures or gifs
- This test covers requirement: FR1
+ This test covers requirement: FR12 - Alphanumeric Data Only
 ### Steps:
 1. Copy a GIF, picture, or word document and paste it into the text box
 2. Click Send